 6. Use Your Resources for a New Project

 Assuming your fundraising activities are slow and you have plenty of time and volunteer resources available.
 Why not put those assets to use and create an income source with a creative project, such as an art project, a new gadget, a new game, a music album, a documentary etc.?
 People are always donating to help creative projects come to fruition – even during a recession!

 You could start a creative project or event on an online fundraising site.
-Fundraising sites — also known as crowdfunding websites — let you set up donation pages that can be easily shared by supporters.
+Fundraising sites such as Kickstarter — also known as crowdfunding websites — let you set up donation pages that can be easily shared by supporters.

-(If you believe a straight online donation request campaign could help, click over to 15 most popular online donation websites.)
+(For straight online donation request campaigns, click over to 15 most popular online donation websites.)